thorroar/Percolation-experiments/README.md

 Some visualisation experiments i've been running for simple lattices on percolation.
 Mainly for distinct clusters, emphasising the colourful aspect of it.

-Wish to find a nice way to extend what i learn for the Z^d lattice to other regular models
+Wish to find a nice way to extend what i learn for the Z^d lattice to other regular lattices

-Observations for 3d

-The spanning label at p = 0.35 is not 1 (which you would expect) its bigger but still relatively small like between 2 and 10

-It probably is (also) 1 but since you dont print out the whole spanning label and only the smallest, youre getting that there are many infinite clusters (which is intereesting in itself.)

 # to do
 - change the percolating functions so they output the whole spanning label array